open-sauced/pizza-verse/pizza-recipes.md

 ### Instructions
 1. While waiting for the Pizza dough to rise a second time, go on and wash the vegetables used for the pizza topping, slice them, and set aside
 2. Fry the minced beef in a small quantity of vegetable oil until it turns pale.
 3. Get the tomato sauce ready for the pizza.
-Here we made use of stock cube, onion powder salt, and some Tomato Stew i.e. fresh tomato puree fried in vegetable oil.
+Here we made use of stock cube, onion powder salt, and some Tomato stews i.e. fresh tomato puree fried in vegetable oil.
 Add the stock cube, onion powder, and salt to the vegetable oil.
 You can also add any ingredient of your choice.

 ## Back to the Pizza dough
 ### Instructions